Risvy/VSN-A-Hyperledger-Fabric-Project/README.md

 source ~/.bashrc
 ```

 We have used node version 14.15.0.
-To install v14.15.0:
+To install v14.15.0 (Optional):

 ```
 nvm install v14.15.0
 nvm use v14.15.0
 ```

- To install LTS (Long-term support) version of node:
+ To install LTS (Long-term support) version of node (Optional):
 ```

 nvm install --lts